 - Inflammation of the stomach lining.
 H. pylori infection can affect the stomach, causing irritation and swelling (gastritis).

 - Stomach cancer.
 H. pylori infection is a strong risk factor for certain types of stomach cancer.

-H. pylori infections are usually treated with at least two different antibiotics at once, to help prevent the bacteria from developing a resistance to one particular antibiotic.
-Your doctor also will prescribe or recommend an acid-suppressing drug, to help your stomach lining heal.
+H. pylori infections are usually treated with at least two different antibiotics at once.
+This helps prevent the bacteria from developing a resistance to one particular antibiotic.

 - Proton pump inhibitors (PPIs).
 These drugs stop acid from being produced in the stomach.
 Some examples of PPIs are omeprazole (Prilosec), esomeprazole (Nexium), lansoprazole (Prevacid) and pantoprazole (Protonix).